HamSCI/MSQP/Research Questions.md

 7. How do we distinguish meteor scatter communications from other propagation modes?
    1. What percentage of reported meteor scatter QSOs are actually meteor scatter?
    2. What percentage are the other modes?

+## Secondary Research Questions
+*These are questions we are interested in, but may not be the prime focus of the MSQP, or we may not have a clear path to closure with our available methodology.*

 The target communities include: Seasoned meteor scatter operators, meteor scatter 'rookies' (those who are new to the mode), researchers with an interest in radio wave propagation.